Disney profit slips but streaming TV subscribers jump

 The entertainment giant reported net income of $470 million, just over half of the $912 million profit it made in the same period a year earlier.

-Park attendance that had fallen due to the pandemic, however, rebounded and the Disney+ television streaming service gained 7.9 million subscribers to top 205 million total, the company said.
+Park attendance that had fallen due to the pandemic, however, rebounded and the Disney+ television streaming service gained 7.9 million subscribers to 137.7 million.

+When adding in subscriptions to streaming Disney's streaming services Hulu and ESPN, the overall number tops 205 million.

 "Our strong results in the second quarter, including fantastic performance at our domestic parks and continued growth of our streaming services once again proved that we are in a league of our own," said Walt Disney Company chief executive Bob Chapek.